plaidfinch/myxine/README.md

 ## TL;DR:

-If you write a function in *any programming language* from some data to a fragment of HTML, `myxine` can give your program a dynamic webpage whose content [instantly reflects](#lets-play) whatever you'd like it to show.
-You can then [listen to events](#interactivity) within that page to quickly prototype a reactive user interface—with only a knowledge of HTML and your favorite programming language.
+Write a function in any programming language from some data to a fragment of HTML, and `myxine` gives your program a dynamic webpage whose content [instantly reflects](#lets-play) whatever you'd like it to show.
+You can then [listen to events](#interactivity) within that page to quickly prototype a reactive user interface—with only a knowledge of HTML and your favorite language.

 **Q:** Could you show me something cool, then tell me the details after?<br/>
 **A:** Happily, [let's get started](#show-me)!